Add Charming Timeless Style to Your Home with Vintage and Antique Décor

 Ensure Your Vintage Home Décor Finds are Authentic

 Be aware that some vintage furniture or smaller pieces may not be authentic.
-Many vintage items are reproduced and sold as vintage when they are really just replicas of the original.
+Many vintage items are reproduced and sold as vintage when they are just replicas of the original.

 When shopping at antique shops, flea markets, and estate sales, take time to inspect each item up close.